emmamrath/variant_annotation_filter_export_hail_0p1/README.md

 ```
 ==> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; /my/cohort/data_extract_split_sorted_vep_reformatted_hail_extra/\*.shard\*.chrom\*.pos\*.split.sorted.vep_reformatted_hail.extra.tsv

-## Input parameter for pipeline steps
+## Input parameters for pipeline steps
 The input parameters for calling the scripts in this pipeline can be seen by looking at the beginning of each script.

 ### annotate_vep_sample_variants_in_hail_00_01_extract_shards.sh